Skip to main content

 ASIA 1480 - Discover Korea

-Discover South Korea: the home of BTS, BLACKPINK and Twice, the country behind ‘Squid Game’ and ‘Parasite’, and the origin of Samsung Electronics, LG Electronics, Hyundai Motors, etc.
+Discover South Korea: the home of BTS, BLACKPINK, Twice and New Jeans, the country behind ‘Squid Game’ and ‘Parasite’, and the origin of Samsung Electronics, LG Electronics, Hyundai Motors, etc.

-This program offers one week of basic Korean language education, as well as various cultural and business excursions such as K-pop dance class, cooking class, famous site visits in Seoul, three-day overnight trip, day trips, etc. Students will be able to further develop a fresh perspective and appreciation for South Korea and its culture, history, and economy through a uniquely immersive experience.
+This program offers one day of basic Korean language instruction along with meetings with Korean college students, several guest lectures by experts on Korean culture, politics, and economy, and various cultural and business excursions such as K-pop dance class, cooking class, visits to famous cultural and business sites, a three-day overnight trip, day trips, etc. Students will be able to develop a new perspective and appreciation for South Korea and its culture, history, and economy through a uniquely immersive experience.

 For more information about the excursions, please visit https://sites.google.com/view/discover-korea or contact Dr. Seok Bae Jang at seok.jang@vanderbilt.edu.